- RuneScape Wiki

 Zaros's ultimate aim is to transcend to become an elder god, replacing the current elder gods, and leading mortals into a new golden age.
 He intends to be a mostly unseen guiding hand, only having direct dealings with a few key individuals, in order to guide mortal life in the direction he sees as most fitting.

 |Evil will always breed more evil, and will never be satisfied with what it has.
 The Empty Lord chose to ally himself with the dark creatures of this world, fully aware that their own natures would cause them to rally against his rule, and take every opportunity they could to betray him.|

 However, it does not prove that he was a good or an evil god.
 Everyone had a different view about Zaros.
 Saradominists and Zamorakians usually perceive him as evil.
 However, there's no proof of Zaros doing any act of evil or good.

-Juna, however, seems to have conflicting beliefs about Zaros.
-When telling her about The Temple at Senntisten she says that restoring Zaros is a step towards balance, but when telling her about The Firemaker's Curse she says that restoring Zaros is not something she looks up upon.
+Juna seems to have conflicting beliefs about Zaros.
+When telling her about the Temple at Senntisten she says that restoring Zaros is a step towards balance, but when telling her about The Firemaker's Curse she says that restoring Zaros is not something she can look upon kindly.
 However, she never specifically mentions Zaros after the Temple of Senntisten and merely states that Zamorak's ascension to godhood was not good for balance.
-The further adds to the question about Zaros being "good" or "evil".

 At the same time Zaros was created, so was Seren as his counterpart .
 Where Zaros is made of dark magic, Seren is made of light.
 Where Zaros is intellectual and knowledgeable, Seren is emotive and empathetic.
 They are both supremely intelligent and equal in most every way, just with differing philosophies and outlooks.